jellyfin/jellyfin-media-player/README.md

 ## Unofficial Plugin Support

-You can enable experimental support for [Jellyscrub](https://github.com/nicknsy/jellyscrub) and [Skip Intro](https://github.com/ConfusedPolarBear/intro-skipper) in client settings.
+You can enable experimental support for [Skip Intro](https://github.com/ConfusedPolarBear/intro-skipper) in client settings.
 These are included for convenience only and is not an endorsement or long-term commitment to ensure functionality.
 See `src/native` for details on what the plugins modify code-wise.

 ## Known Issues